shrikantkalar023/learning-nodejs/README.md

 15. **Query String** Params: optional data for backend. e.g. /api/courses/2023?sortBy=name

 16. **404** - Not Found status code.
 Send when a requested resource doesn't exist on server.

+17. When we post an object to server, we should return that object in the body of the response (with id).